sedwards/PPFA-Demo/README.md

 ```

 ### Important TODO
-  - Read more of the recent Terraform documentation and fix passing in the keys as variables...
+  - Read more of the recent Terraform documentation and fix passing in the the aws keys as variables...
-  - Pass the s3 bucket name in as a variable, so we can have multiple copies of this stack running
+  - Pass the s3 bucket name in as a variable as well, so we can have multiple copies of this stack running
        ...there can be only one my-ppfa-tf-test-bucket.s3-us-west-1.amazonaws.com
   - Also using variables in other places, such as for the internal IP addresses would be good
   - A lot of stuff is hard-coded, the point here is to be able to replicate it over and over